 251 employees or more—up to 30 percent of cost

-If necessary, a higher percentage of reimbursement may be applied after consultation with the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools, but the total reimbursement for the OJT cannot be greater than $5,000.
-This dollar amount is not subject to any level of management override, per requirements in Texas Government Code §2155.132.
+If necessary, a higher percentage of reimbursement may be applied after consultation with the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools.
+VR staff follow the purchasing guidelines in VRSM D-200: Purchasing Goods and Services in addition to the applicable guidelines in this section.

 Examples of when paying a higher percentage is acceptable include when there is: